jackyzha0/jackyzha0.github.io/content/thoughts/effective altruism.md

 - sapling
 ---

-Very utilitarian, approach that the suffering of a few is okay as long as the greater good benefits?
+The suffering of a few is okay as long as the greater good benefits?
+A [[thoughts/Utilitarianism|utilitarian]] way of doing good.

 Related: [The ones who walk away from Omelas](thoughts/The%20ones%20who%20walk%20away%20from%20Omelas.md), [[thoughts/quantization|quantization]]

-What about self-care?
-How does the self fit into the greater whole?
-Is it [selfish](thoughts/selfish.md) to take care of oneself?

 ## What is EA?
 Earning to give.
-How do we reduce the stigma around wealth?

 Work can have huge impacts on the type of change we can make in the world.
-We spend ~80k hours, makes sense to spend atleast 1% of it thinking about what to dedicate the other 99% to.
+We spend ~80k hours, it makes sense to spend atleast 1% of it thinking about what to dedicate the other 99% to.

 How do we time donations to maximize impact?
 Turns out there's no 'goldilocks zone' in the continuum.
 * When you're young: justify putting it off by saying "oh I'll donate when I have more money"